rednafi/rednafi.com/content/go/dysfunctional_options_pattern.md

 }
 ```

-This is better and avoids exposing how things work internally.
-However, what happens if you
-need to let your users customize a lot of settings?
-That means your configure struct will
+This approach is better as it keeps the internal machinery hidden from users.
+However, it
+doesn't allow for setting default values for some configuration attributes; all must be set
+explicitly.
+What if your users want to override the value of many attributes?
+This leads
-end up with many options, leading the `NewConfig` function to require numerous arguments.
+your configuration struct to be overloaded with options, making the `NewConfig` function
+demand numerous positional arguments.

-This isn't ideal for the users of your API, as they'll have to provide all these options as
+This setup isn't user-friendly, as it forces API users to explicitly pass all these options
-arguments to the `NewConfig` factory.
-You might consider initializing `config` with some
+to the `NewConfig` factory.
+Ideally, you'd initialize `config` with some default values,
-default values, allowing users the option to override them.
-But, since Go doesn't support
+offering users the chance to override them.
+But, Go doesn't support default values for
-default values for function arguments, we need something like the functional options
+function arguments, which leads us to the functional options pattern.
-pattern.

 Here's how you can build your API to leverage the pattern: